-Arm uses Microsoft vcpkg to set up your environment.
-Microsoft vcpkg works in combination with the Environment Manager extension installed with the pack for the setup.
+Microsoft vcpkg works in combination with the Environment Manager extension installed with the pack for the setup of your environment.

 Each official Arm example project is shipped with a manifest file (vcpkg-configuration.json).
 The manifest file records the vcpkg artifacts that you need to work with your projects.
 An artifact is a set of packages required for a working development environment.
 Examples of relevant packages include compilers, linkers, debuggers, build systems, and platform SDKs.